sgoodluck/distributed-image-uploader-project/README.md

 ## Quick start

+Pre-requisites: You must have docker and docker-compose installed on your device.

 The application consists of an NGINX load balancer handling several docker containers for the API.
-After downloading this, you can start the service with the following commands.
+After downloading this, you can start the service with the following commands from the root directory.

-- Instruction 1
-- Instruction 2
-- Instruction 3

-### Instructions for me

-Prerequisites: python3, docker, docker-compose, nginx

-1. Spin up a virtual environment: `python3 -m venv venv`
-2. Activate it in the root directory: `. venv/bin/activate`
-3. Install flask: `pip install Flask`
-4. Install gunicorn: `pip install gunicorn`
-5. To run just the flask server:
-   1. Set environment variables: `export FLASK_APP=app.py` and `export FLASK_ENV=development`
-   2. Run the server explicitly: `flask run`
+- Stopping: `docker-compose down`
-6. To run the docker setup: `docker-compose up -d --build`
+- Starting: `docker-compose up --build`
-7. To inspect docker instances: `docker ps`
+- Cleaning: `docker system prune && docker volume prune`

+There is a convenience endpoint: `localhost/list` to easily inspect uploaded photos as docker volumes can be tedious to inspect manually.

 ## Helpful Commands